 Your need for a bone graft prior to dental implant information is determined by a number of factors, including the extent of bone loss, the intended placement site of the implant (bone toward the rear of the upper jaw atrophies most quickly) and the amount of time that has passed since your teeth were first lost or extracted.

-Patients whose teeth have been absent for extended periods of time should ask their Surrey dentist if a bone graft is necessary during their first evaluation for dental implant placement
+Patients whose teeth have been absent for an extended period should ask their Surrey dentist if a bone graft is necessary during their first evaluation for dental implant placement.